idudo1998-code/sales-dashboard-analysis/README.md

 Data is more than numbers; it reveals opportunities for growth, efficiency, and smarter decision-making.

 This project strengthened my ability to turn raw data into meaningful business insights that drive action.

-Special thanks to Mr.Ebi for his guidance throughout this project and to Jlux Academy for giving me the solid foundation in data analysis.

 If you have a messy dataset, we can work it out together 🤝